 The Superannuation Guarantee – if your employer is paying your super

 If you’re entitled to compulsory super payments from your employer, then you should know that the legal minimum payment is 10% of the value of your wage.
-This is called the Superannuation Guarantee, and the money must be paid into you’re nominated super fund.
+This is called the Superannuation Guarantee, and the money must generally be paid into you’re nominated super fund.
 It’s your responsibility to let your employer know which fund this is.

 You’re eligible for the Super Guarantee if you’re: